-Have you ever wondered what a violin solo piece like Paganini’s La Campanella would sound like if played on a Chinese erhu, or how an erhu solo performance of Horse Racing, a Mongolian folk song, would sound on a modern violin?
+Have you ever wondered what a violin solo piece like Paganini’s La Campanella would sound like if played on a Chinese erhu?

-There are a variety of fire extinguishers available on the market with differing extinguishing methods, including powder-dispersers, fluid-dispersers, gas-dispersers and water-dispersers.
-There has been little advancement in the technology of fire extinguishers in the past 50 years.
+There has been little advancement in the technology of a fire extinguisher in the past 50 years.

 During our daily lives, there are rarely significant pressure fluctuations in the air above common noises, but in special cases it happens.

-What makes the scene unusual dramatically is that, engrossed in their investigation, the two detectives communicate with each other using only the word, “fuck” and its variants (e.g. motherfucker, fuckity fuck, etc.)
+What makes the scene unusual dramatically is that, engrossed in their investigation, the two detectives communicate with each other using only the word, “f***” and its variants.